kyma-project/lifecycle-manager/README.md

 # lifecycle-manager

 Kyma is the opinionated set of Kubernetes based modular building blocks that includes the necessary capabilities to develop and run enterprise-grade cloud-native applications.
-Kyma operator is a tool that manages the lifecycle of these components in your cluster.
+Kyma's `lifecycle-manager` is a tool that manages the lifecycle of these components in your cluster.

 # Architecture